-For risk pass-through products, guidance is provided by paragraph 2320.49 of the Standards of Practice (SOP):
+For risk pass-through products, guidance is provided by section 2320.49 of the Standards of Practice (SOP):

 "The policy liabilities need not make provision for adverse deviations to the extent that the insurer can offset its effect by adjustments to policyholder dividends, premium rates, and benefits.
-The insurer's contractual right of such offset may be constrained by policyholder reasonable expectations, competition, regulation, administrative delays, and the fear of adverse publicity or anti-selection."
+The insurer's contractual right of such offset may be constrained by policyholder reasonable expectations, competition, regulation, administrative delay, and the fear of adverse publicity or anti-selection."

-Accordingly, for risk pass-through products, margins could be established first as if the product was guaranteed and the effectiveness of the pass-through features could then be modeled to arrive at a provision consistent with the level of pass-through.
-The model would take into account the actual past company actions and the constraints imposed by policyholder reasonable expectations, competition, regulation, administrative delays, and the fear of adverse publicity or anti-selection.
-Alternatively, the pass-through effect could be analyzed assumption by assumption and the level of margin adjusted accordingly.
-Tests performed assumption by assumption would take into consideration the interaction between the assumptions and their combined impact on overall pass-through limits.
+Accordingly, for risk pass-through products, margin could be tablished first as if the product was guaranteed and the effectiveness of s-through features could then be modeled to arrive at a provision consistent with the ass-through.
+The model would evel take into account the actual past company actives and he constraints imposed by policyholder reasonable expectations, competition, regulation, add trative delays, and the fear of adverse publicity or anti-selection.
+Alternatively, the past through effect could be analyzed assumption by assumption and the level of margin adjusted accordingly.
+Tests performed assumption by assumption would take into considera the Atteraction between the assumptions and their combined impact on overall pass mits. anrough take account of the effect of the uncertainty of the assumptions and data for the calculation of the financial security of those affected by the calculation, not take account of the possibility of catastrophe or other major adverse deviation which is implusible in usual operations,..."

-Regarding the purpose of a margin for adverse deviations, paragraph 1740.04 of the SOP specifies that:
+Regarding the purpose of a margin for a verse deviations, SOP section 1740.04 specifies that:

-"The amount of that provision should
+"The amount of that provision shound